Download the Samsung Galaxy S8 app and maybe get some juicy launch info

 There's also one bit of mystery involved.
 The app lets you register by entering your email and an invitation code, but any attempt to sign up will bring an error message that says registration opens up on March 22.

 Registration for what?
-We don't know. for sure, but according to the App Store description you can enter in your email to get a QR code that acts as a fast track entry ticket to the event, likely for invited guests like the media and Samsung partners.
+We don't know. for sure, but according to the App Store description you can enter your email address to get a QR code that acts as a fast-track entry ticket to the event, likely for invited guests like the media and Samsung partners.

 Samsung did not immediately respond to a request for comment, but we'll let you know as we learn more.